A Review of Evolutionary Multi-objective Clustering Approaches: A General Architecture of Evolutionary Multi-objective Clustering

-In terms of the clustering designed operators, the representation and clustering criteria are taken into consideration.
-For example, the perturbation or replacement of center, centroid, or medoid is applied in the algorithms that use a prototype-based encoding to shift a randomly selected center slightly from its current position or replace the position of the cluster prototype according to a criterion; the exchange the prototypes considers two parents in which there is an exchange of centroids to generate a new solution.
+In terms of the clustering-designed operators, the representation and clustering criteria are taken into consideration.
+For example, the perturbation or replacement of center, centroid, or medoid is applied in the algorithms that use a prototype-based encoding to shift a randomly selected center slightly from its current position or replace the position of the cluster prototype according to a criterion; the exchange of the prototypes considers two parents in which there is an exchange of centroids to generate a new solution.
 Also, there are operators designed to split the objects of a cluster or merge two or more clusters to generate new solutions.
-Handl and Knowles~\cite{Handl2005b} presented the neighborhood-based mutation that is applied on the graph-based representation, replacing an existing link in the graph with another link to one of the randomly selected nearest neighbors.
-In \cite{bousselmi2017bi, bechikh2019hybrid}, Cheng and Church’s (CC) algorithm was adapted to be applied as a mutation operator.
+Handl and Knowles~\cite{Handl2005b} presented the neighborhood-based mutation that is applied to the graph-based representation, replacing an existing link in the graph with another link to one of the randomly selected nearest neighbors.
+In \cite{bousselmi2017bi, bechikh2019hybrid}, Cheng and Church's (CC) algorithm was adapted to be applied as a mutation operator.
 The CC algorithm considers three steps (multiple node deletion, single node deletion, and node addition) to iteratively perform the removal and addition of rows and columns in a data expression matrix.
 As a mutation operator, only row operations are performed to preserve specific data properties.
-Besides that, Faceli et al.~\cite{Faceli2006} introduced the use of clustering ensemble (see Section \ref{sec:ensemble}) as a crossover operator, usually associated with the label-based encoding.
-Instead of the usual combination of all base partitions at the same time to generate a single consensus partition, pairs of partitions are combined, iteratively, in a multi-objective evolutionary process.
+Besides that, Faceli et al.~\cite{Faceli2006} introduced the use of clustering ensembles as a crossover operator.
+A clustering ensemble is a technique applied to combining multiple different clustering results (generated by different clustering algorithms or the same algorithm with different iterations) into a single partition~\cite{boongoen2018cluster}.
+As a crossover operator, pairs of partitions are combined with a consensus function to generate new individuals.